 It can be even more special if you are caddying for an incredible player.

-Maybe you are wondering if you want to be a caddy or not in the future?
-Well, it is a fair question to wonder how much golf caddies make on all levels, and that is what this post is going to help you with.
+If you’re wondering if you want to be a caddy or not in the future.
+Then, it is a fair question to wonder: How much do caddies make?

 Country Club Caddy Earnings

 A popular job for junior golfers is to be a caddy at a local golf course.
-Nowadays, most public golf courses do not have a caddy program, but most country clubs do have caddy services available.
+Nowadays, most public golf courses do not have a caddy program, but most country clubs do have caddy services.

 The job is not only for junior golfers because it can be a great job for all ages and whoever wants to get their foot in the door in the caddying space.